urunium/Urunium.Redux/src/Urunium.Redux/Docs/index.md

 ---

 <a id="Urunium.Redux.Enhance.StoreEnhancer`1"></a>
-## class Urunium.Redux.Enhance.StoreEnhancer`1
+## class Urunium.Redux.Enhance.StoreEnhancer&lt;TState&gt;

 Gives ability to intercept and enhance store functionalities.
-This class works in Russian doll model, each enhancer wrapping an inner enhancer, until the inner most object is instance of [Store&#96;1](#Urunium.Redux.Store`1) itself.LogicEnhanceris an example of how enhancer can be used.
+This class works in Russian doll model, each enhancer wrapping an inner enhancer, until the inner most object is instance of [Urunium.Redux.Store&lt;TState&gt;](#Urunium.Redux.Store`1) itself.LogicEnhanceris an example of how enhancer can be used.

 **Examples**